samedskulj/bosnia-quiz/README.md

 ### Important

 Before all of this, you need to add PORT, JWT Secret, JWT Expire.
 Also, you need to connect your MongoDB and add the url in the .env file.
-If you want to use the "forgot password" option then you need to also make account on Sendgrid, and add those important information in .env file
+If you want to use the "forgot password" option then you need to also make account on Sendgrid, and add those important information in .env file.
+Make sure you have the correct information in the .env file since it won't work properly if you do not

 # Usage